Supriya79-stack/Customer-Campaign-Analysis/README.md

-# Customer-Campaign-Analysis
+# Marketing Campaign-Analysis
 Marketing and business analysis of customer campaign data using Python and visualization.
-# Customer Campaign Analysis 📊
+# Marketing Campaign Analysis 📊

 ## Project Overview
-This project analyzes customer campaign data to evaluate the effectiveness of marketing strategies.
+This project analyzes Marketing campaign data to evaluate the effectiveness of marketing strategies.
 The goal is to identify key insights regarding campaign performance, customer engagement, and conversion trends.

 ## Key Tools